 - Customer services in user’s language, so they know what to expect and are able to resolve any issues that may arise

 - All-in-one functionality – a single app that provides complete control over accommodation and travel, meaning no need to download unfamiliar apps

-- Speed and reliability, so each traveller spends less time researching and organizing their trip, and more time enjoying it
+- Speed and reliability, so each traveler spends less time researching and organizing their trip, and more time enjoying it

-- Safety – travellers can relax, knowing that all Grab driver-partners are registered and undergo stringent background checks
+- Safety – travelers can relax, knowing that all Grab driver-partners are registered and undergo stringent background checks

 Booking.com app users will be able to access Grab services in Singapore from today, in Indonesia and Thailand by the end of the year, and in Cambodia, Malaysia, Myanmar, Vietnam and the Philippines by early 2020.